| Title: | One-Dimensional Probability Distribution Support for the 'spatstat' Family |

 of the observations.

-histogram cells, where N = length(breaks)
+There are N-1 histogram cells, where N = length(breaks).

-An observation x[i]
+An observation x[i] falls in the jth cell if

-breaks[j] <= x[i] < breaks[j+1]
+breaks[j] <= x[i] < breaks[j+1] (for j < N-1)

 or

-breaks[j] <= x[i] <= breaks[j+1]
+breaks[j] <= x[i] <= breaks[j+1] (for j = N-1).

-The weighted histogram value h[j]
+The weighted histogram value h[j] for the jth cell is

-the sum of weights[i]
+the sum of weights[i] for all observations x[i] that

 fall in the cell.

-Note that, in contrast to the function hist
+Note that, in contrast to the function hist,

-does not require the breakpoints to span the
+the function whist does not require the breakpoints to span the

-range of the observations x
+range of the observations x.
+Values of x that fall outside the

-are handled separately; their total weight
+range of breaks are handled separately; their total weight

 is returned as an attribute of the histogram.

-A numeric vector of length N-1
+A numeric vector of length N-1 containing the

-histogram values, where N = length(breaks)
+histogram values, where N = length(breaks).

-The return value also has attributes "low"
+The return value also has attributes "low" and "high"

 giving the total weight of all observations that are less than